wanglin2/mind-map/web/src/pages/Doc/en/changelog/index.md

 > 6.Fix the issue of rendering only the root node when expand: false is set to the root node in the node data;
 >
 > 7.Fix the collaborative editing plugin: When a node is selected and then folded, the activation status of the node disappears, but the selected status of the node still exists in other clients;
+>
+> 8.Optimize the export of markdowns and fix the issue of missing summaries;

 New: